thhapke/di_replication/README.md

 5. **Write-File** Writes data to the object store.
 This should be configured either as 'append' or as 'overwrite'.
 For the later the packageid should be part of the filename to keep the order of the changes.
 5. **Complete** Sets the blocked packageids to 'complete'.

-Because the *HANA Client Operator* is not passing the message attributes (It receives only an sql-statement as string at the sql-inport) the attributes has been passed over this operators.
-The operator 'Merge Attributes' is just doing what the title promises.
+Because the *HANA Client Operator* is not passing the message attributes (It receives only an sql-statement as a string at the sql-inport) the attributes has been passed over to the next operators.
+The operator 'Merge Attributes' is just doing what the title promises and passed to the next 'executing' operator.

+## Configuration
+The configuration of the replication process is rather simple.

+### Input
+The input data are the tables/views to be replicated and they are provided by a table that consists at least of two columns:

+* table name (including the schema)
+* latency (seconds)

+The latency determines the release on the package blocking due to the assumption that this is longer than the maximum of the process time for each package.

+### Parameter
+The configuration

+* **TABLES SQL** (Constant Generator)
+	* SQL Statement for providing the tables that should be replicated
+* **Repl Table Dispatcher** (Python Custom Operator)
+	* **Periodicity** Idle time between each loop iteration in case no table changes could be detected
+	* **Fraction of tables to parallelize** Instead of waiting until the replication of a table package has been processed, a number of packages can already funneled into the pipeline.
+The maximum number are restricted by the number of tables.
+Fraction of '1' means that packages run in parallel is the number of tables.
+	* **Roundtrips to stop** If this number of loops has been run through while no data has been processed the pipeline stops.
+This can be used to schedule the replication e.g. on an hourly basis.
+If there are no changes then no computing resources are used unnecessarily.
+In times of high data volume multiple replication pipelines can be started which stops when their duty has been fulfilled.
+	*  **Insert ('I') or update ('U')** Determines if this pipeline is an "Appending" or a "Change-Log" one.
+This parameter is just an additional WHERE-constraint to the data selection.
+This has to correspond to the "Write File"-configuration.
+* **Write-File** (Write File)
+	* **Connection** to the object store
+	* **Path Mode** if placeholders should be used.
+In particular usefull for writing the "Change-Log" files
+	* **Path** the location of the file.
+For the "Change-log"-type placeholders could be used like /replication/change_log/<header:base_replication_table>/<header:base_replication_table>_<header:packageid>.csv
+	* **Mode** Depending on the type of replication either Overwrite/Create or Append needs to be set.

 ## Parallelization